tobyatgithub/pythonMaximumFlowTraffic/README.md

 - We later can see there exists an easy way to regulate the unlimited supply from sources and demand from sinks.
 - The overall goal of this traffic optimization is to provide tooling for comparing different graph designs (which stands for different road/bridge designs for traffic.)

+## Code Solution Usage and Correctness

+Correctness:

+We cross verify by using `google or-tools`

 ## Application and Scope

 > Application and Scope = how to apply our solution